-Ukraine's separatist bastion of Donetsk came under intense artillery fire early Sunday, in a level of combat not seen in the region since a barely-observed ceasefire was signed in September.
+Intense artillery fire broke out early Sunday in Ukraine's separatist bastion of Donetsk, in a level of combat not seen in the region since a barely-observed ceasefire was signed in September.

-Firing close to the centre of Donetsk began to build up at 2:00 am (2300 GMT Saturday), and could still be heard at the same intensity two hours later, AFP journalists in the area said.
+Firing close to the town centre began to build up at 2:00 am (2300 GMT Saturday), and could still be heard at the same intensity two hours later, AFP journalists in the area said.

 However it was not immediately possible to evaluate the consequences of the artillery bombardment due to an overnight curfew imposed by the rebel authorities in Donetsk and nearby Makiivka.

-The Organisation for Security and Cooperation in Europe (OSCE) voiced concern Saturday after its monitors witnessed unmarked columns of tanks and troop carriers moving through east Ukraine in territory held by pro-Russia separatists.
+The Organisation for Security and Cooperation in Europe (OSCE) voiced concern Saturday after its monitors witnessed unmarked columns of tanks, howitizers and troop carriers moving through east Ukraine in territory held by pro-Russia separatists.